 Be sure to take advantage of this extra time at the park when only Disney resort guests can enter!

-This is a great time to ride the more popular rides that you are unable to get Fastpasses for.
+This is a great time to ride the more popular rides that typically have long lines.

 Tip #3 Walk in the opposite natural flow of traffic

-Studies have shown that people naturally walk counter clockwise in theme parks.
+Studies have shown that because most people are right-handed, they tend to naturally walk counterclockwise in theme parks.

 So, if you use Magic Kingdom as an example, most people will go off to the right toward Tomorrowland after walking down Main Street.